sonburn/symbol-swapper/README.md

 # Installation

 ## Automatic
-Search for Symbol Swapper in [Sketchrunner](http://sketchrunner.com/) or [Sketch Toolbox](http://sketchtoolbox.com/) if you have one of those installed.
+Search for Symbol Swapper in [Sketchrunner](http://sketchrunner.com/).

 Once installed, Sketch will automatically notify you when an update is available (version 0.1 and later).